 - Involvement in school wide Character Counts! program

 - Identify students in crisis and respond to the situation

 Students can request to see the School Social worker at any time.
 School staff and parents/guardians can also ask the School Social Worker to see a student who may need someone to talk with or needs additional support.
-The School Social Worker is also available to consult and talk with families and school staff about various topics and/or needs.
+The School Social Worker and/or Behavior Specialists are also available to consult and talk with families and school staff about various topics and/or needs.